jawache/principles-green/src/index.md

 * Big data
 * Big Compute

-Here are a few examples of applying the principals of sustainable software engineering to some common infrastructure patterns:
+Here are a few examples of applying the principles of sustainable software engineering to some common infrastructure patterns:

 * Virtualized servers
 * IAAS